microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ## Abstract and learning objectives

 In this hands-on lab, you will implement a solution which combines both pre-built artificial intelligence (AI) in the form of various Cognitive Services, with custom AI in the form of services built and deployed with Azure Machine Learning service.
-You will learn to create intelligent solutions atop unstructured text data by designing and implementing a text analytics pipeline.
-You will discover how to build a binary classifier using a simple neural network that can be used to classify the textual data, as well as how to deploy multiple kinds of predictive services using Azure Machine Learning and learn to integrate with the Computer Vision API and the Text Analytics API from Cognitive Services.
+In the lab you will be working with unstructured text and image data and learning how to build analytics pipelines for various problems such as text summarization, text classification, image detection, OCR, and sentiment analysis.
+You will learn how to build and train a deep neural net for text classification.
+You will also learn how to deploy multiple kinds of predictive services using Azure Machine Learning and learn to integrate with the Computer Vision API and the Text Analytics API from Cognitive Services.

-At the end of this hands-on lab, you will be better able to implement solutions leveraging Azure Machine Learning service and Cognitive Services.
+At the end of this hands-on lab, you will be better able to present solutions leveraging Azure Machine Learning service, Azure Machine Learning compute instance and Cognitive Services.

 ## Overview